Norwegian examiner has month to finalise rescue plan

 High Court extends examinership as $2.5bn of group debt discharged

-Norwegian and four Irish subsidiaries are under High Court protection from creditors since mid November, when it had debts of more than €4 billion, while Mr Wallace puts together a rescue plan for the airline group.
+Norwegian and five Irish subsidiaries are under High Court protection from creditors since mid November, when it had debts of more than €4 billion, while Mr Wallace puts together a rescue plan for the airline group.
+Photograph: iStock

 Norwegian Air Shuttle’s (NAS) High Court-appointed examiner has another month to finalise a rescue plan for the troubled airline group.